Chinese aircraft came within 3 metres of US jet, nearly avoided collision: American military

 “The U.S. Indo-Pacific Joint Force is dedicated to a free and open Indo-Pacific region and will continue to fly, sail and operate at sea and in international airspace with due regard for the safety of all vessels and aircraft under international law,” the statement said.

-China claims South China Sea as part of its territorial waters, though US does not recognise these territorial claims and routinely conducts operations there.
+China claims the South China Sea as part of its territorial waters, though the US does not recognise these territorial claims and routinely conducts operations there.

 It has been vying for freedom of navigation operations through the South China Sea and regularly engages with countries in the Indo-Pacific region to press with its objective.